 Below, we will mention three ideas and permitted areas where you can practice and enjoy scuba diving in El Hierro.

 The name "El Bajón" refers to one of the most recommended places to dive in the depths of the Sea of Las Calmas.
 It is formed by a small mountain of volcanic rock, whose walls protect divers from the strong underwater currents.
 Also, two peaks protrude from the mountain, measuring 6 and 9 meters respectively.
-In addition, the area stands out for its developed ecosystem, in which whale sharks and manta rays inhabit.
+In addition, the area stands out for its developed ecosystem, in which whale sharks and devil rays inhabit.

 It is so called because it is the only large expanse of sand inside the marine reserve.
 In terms of biodiversity, it includes schools of jacks, triggerfish and garden eels, as well as groupers.